Nurse burnout is common.

 7. Consider new options.

 Have an honest discussion with yourself about your career.
 Are you a med/surg nurse who has always dreamed of working in the ICU?
-Or maybe you are an ER nurse with an interest in becoming a flight nurse.
-A change in specialty might be exactly what you need to tackle nurse burnout.
+Or maybe you are an ER nurse with interest in becoming a flight nurse.
+A change in specialty might be precisely what you need to tackle nurse burnout.

 On another note, nurses don’t have to work in a hospital.
-Perhaps working with injectables in a dermatology office or as a home healthcare nurse would be a better fit .
+Perhaps working with injectables in a dermatology office or as a home healthcare nurse would be a better fit.
 There are so many nursing careers to choose from.
 The sky is the limit.
 Go find your nursing passion!

 What do you do to beat nurse burnout?
 Leave a comment below!